 Even making the above points does not guarantee your home can get insured with knob and tube electrical.
 Taking the proper precautions to ensure the wiring is correctly installed can make it safer, but updating is recommended.

 Knob and tube wiring is made of copper, one hot and one neutral, that runs through porcelain knobs and tubes.
-It is covered in insulation, and the knobs hold the wire in place, generally in contact with wooden beams of the house.
+It is covered in insulation, and the knobs hold the wire in place, generally in contact with the wooden beams of the house.
 The tubes are designed to protect the wire from being in contact with wood or drywall and fraying.

 Replacing knob and tube wiring can cost between $5,000 to upwards of $10,000.
 The cost depends on how big your home is, how much of the wiring exists, and assuming there are no major issues found during the renovation.
 Most of the work involves removing or replacing drywall and ceilings, pulling out the old wiring, and installing the new receptacles and wiring.
 All work needs to be inspected by a licensed electrical inspector.